Europe

 • Enjoy the parks and say hello to the ducks: Wander around Hyde Park and St. James Park.
 St. James Park has a lovely café to enjoy a coffee.

-Best Places to eat in London
+Best Places to Eat in London

 • Mercato Metropolitano- Excellent food court.
 Amazing selection for both food and drinks.
 Worth the journey.
 Close to Borough Market but far enough away from the crowds.
 Check out the Syrian joint!